 Research Projects

-This project, generously funded by the Gordon and Betty Moore Foundation, will deploy state-of-the-art airborne gravity, airborne ground-penetrating radar and laser profiling technologies mounted on helicopters to provide, for the first time, high resolution, high precision mapping of glacier thickness and coastal sea floor depth in and near the Patagonian Ice Fields of Chile and in the glacial fjords of West Greenland.
-Partners in the three-year project will be Centro de Estudios Cientificos in Chile and Sander Geophysics in Canada.
+This project, funded by the Gordon and Betty Moore Foundation, deployed state-of-the-art airborne gravity, airborne ground-penetrating radar and laser profiling technologies mounted on helicopters and small fi-winged aircrafts to provide high resolution, high precision coverage of glacier thickness and coastal sea floor depth in and near the Patagonian Ice Fields of Chile and in the glacial fjords of West Greenland.
+Partners in the three-year project were the Centro de Estudios Cientificos in Valdivia, Chile and Sander Geophysics in Toronto, Canada.
 The news release on the award can be found here.

 2011-present: ECCO3 Ocean Modeling in collaboration with JPL